Parham Park: Gardens and parkland

-The registered landscape covers about 152 ha, comprising roughly 4 ha of formal and ornamental gardens around the house and about 148 ha of parkland with woodland and lakes.
-South of the house a level lawn ends at a stone ha-ha built in the mid 1960s that replaced earlier iron park paling, and the lawn and west front connect by gravel walks to the 18th and 19th century Pleasure Grounds around the Pleasure Pond.
-The Pleasure Pond was enlarged to its present size in the mid 18th century and terminates in a stone balustrade built about 1863.
-A small classical summerhouse known as Cannock House dates from the mid 19th century, and a three-arched stone summerhouse by Victor Heal was added in the late 1920s at the east end of the kitchen-garden walk.
-A resident herd of about 200 fallow deer ranges across the parkland.
+South of the house, a rectangular level lawn extends to a stone ha-ha built in the mid-1960s when the lawn was extended southwards, replacing earlier iron park paling.
+A gravel walk along the west front leads to the Pleasure Grounds, which extend around the east end and north shore of the Pleasure Pond.
+The Pleasure Pond was enlarged from an earlier pond in the mid-18th century and ends in a stone balustrade built about 1863.
+The grounds also include Cannock House, a small three-bay classical summerhouse erected in the mid-19th century, and a three-arched stone summerhouse by Victor Heal, built in the late 1920s on the site of a late-19th-century garden building.